 Justice Services encompasses a number of functions essential to securing justice to crime victims and the community.
-These include the Writs, Appeals and Training Unit; the Public Integrity Unit; the Crime Victims’ Assistance Unit; the Safe Harbor Multi-Disciplinary Interview Centers; and Community Outreach.
+These include the Writs, Appeals and Training Unit and the Public Integrity Unit.

 Justice Services is managed by the Special Assistant District Attorney, who serves as the Conviction Integrity deputy.
 The Special Assistant also prepares legal opinions on miscellaneous subjects, prepares and edits some of our office publications, handles special civil law matters, responds to Public Records Act requests and civil subpoenas, processes requests for U Visa certifications, analyzes misconduct issues under Brady v.
 Maryland, and enforces Brown Act open-meeting laws.
 The Special Assistant serves as liaison on the Brown Act and other civil law and municipal law matters to local government attorneys who are advising the county’s ten incorporated cities and its dozens of special districts.